 13. Free standing trellis screen

-A few 2x4s, some small nails and strings are all you need to make this screen trellis!
+Need a raised bed trellis idea?
+A few 2x4s, some small nails and strings or netting are all you need to make this screen trellis!
 Image source lost, please let me know if you find it!
+We have used this plant trellis netting from Amazon here, and really like it!

 14. Arch garden trellis ideas